ulgg/ancient-chimes/README.md

 # electron-quick-start

 **Clone and run for a quick way to see Electron in action.**
+>Which League Client API are you using?
+(1)lol-game-client-chat
+(2)lol-summoner
+(3)lol-career-stats

+>What has prompted the use of this API?
+You can download friend list for saving current summoner names.
+You upload old friend list and you can check current summoner name.
+And you can add friends again!
+When you transfer your account to other region server, your friend list'll be removed. so I created this app for saving friend names.

+>How are you planning on using the data you gather from this API?
+Read summoner names in friend list.
+Read summoner info (summoner id, account id, puuid) by summoner name.
+Read last played date by puuid.
+Read current summoner name by summoner id.

 This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.